ast-hugger/fabulae/text/pressurised.md

 Thripp blinked rapidly, as though Holmes had touched upon a matter of some delicacy.
 'Well—that is—the question of what constitutes true understanding is rather philosophical in nature, Mr. Holmes.
 What I can tell you is that the machine produces *outputs* that are indistinguishable from understanding.
 When presented with a query, it activates the relevant concept nodes, allows steam to flow through the network of associations, and arrives at responses that are remarkably—one might even say uncannily—coherent.'

 'Indistinguishable from understanding,' Holmes murmured.
 'A fascinating formulation.
-And you have prepared demonstration queries, I take it?'

-'Indeed I have.'
-Thripp held up the stack of cards once more.
-'Shall we begin?'

-'One moment,' said Holmes.
-'Tell me, Professor—what happens if the query itself contains concepts that appeared rarely in your knowledge boxes?
+Tell me, Professor—what happens if the query itself contains concepts that appeared rarely in your knowledge boxes?
 Concepts the machine has, so to speak, encountered only glancingly?'

 Thripp's enthusiasm dimmed slightly.
 'That is... a known limitation.
 When the machine is confronted with unfamiliar territory, its responses can become somewhat... unpredictable.
 The steam, lacking clear pathways, tends to find whatever routes are available, leading to outputs that may be grammatically correct but semantically... eccentric.'